markjprice/cs13net9/docs/command-lines.md

 dotnet publish -c Release -r win-x64 --self-contained
 ```

-Build and publish the release version for macOS on Intel:
+Build and publish the release version for Windows on ARM64:
 ```
-dotnet publish -c Release -r osx-x64 --self-contained
+dotnet publish -c Release -r win-arm64 --self-contained
 ```

 Build and publish the release version for macOS on Apple Silicon: